hkotek/hkotek.com/_posts/2023-11-06-text-to-images-models-biases.md

 - non-random distribution of the ages of the human protagonist.
 - we always get a single human protagonist, along with a dog, and occasionally the human gives the dog a bandaid.
 That is obviously not the correct parse of the sentence.
 - I can't decide if there is anything interesting to say about whether the single human protagonist is a child or an adult.

 More on these and related issues in part 2 of this post.

 ## Summary

 Text-to-image models seem to be shallow and unimaginative.
 They are, in fact, more inflexible and banal than one might be led to believe given how frequently they are described as useful for being creative etc. in the popular press.
-They seem to simply regurgitate their training data in deeply nave-gazing ways, and can't overcome it even for the simplest prompts ('blue apples').
+They seem to simply regurgitate their training data in deeply navel-gazing ways, and can't overcome it even for the simplest prompts ('blue apples').
 In addition, there is no indication that any meaningful language processing is taking place.
 And there are lots of ethical considerations that come up --- I'll devote part 2 of the post to more of that.

 &nbsp;

 [^1]: The images included in this post were generated between October 30 and November 5, 2023.
 [^2]: Most of the images here come from Stable Diffusion XL, since there is no limit on the number of images it will let one generate.
 I tried some of the same prompts with Dall-E but soon ran out of free tokens.
 The observations I make here seem to apply to both models equally, but caveats apply.
 [^3]: Throughout, I am showing you the first (or sometimes, first and second) images I generated for each prompt.
-I am not cherry-picking --- I generated far too images and it took far too long to try to generate more than just the one per prompt (two, sometimes, if I was extra curious for some reason).
+I am not cherry-picking --- I generated far too many images and it took far too long to try to generate more than just the one per prompt (two, sometimes, if I was extra curious for some reason).